-A good colour palette has a massive impact on the final result of an illustration, especially when you have a minimalistic style and you don’t use a lot of colours.
+A good color palette has a massive impact on the final result of an illustration, especially when you have a minimalistic style and you don’t use a lot of colours.
 A poor or bad palette can destroy a good illustration.
-I’ve ruined great ideas and illustrations because a bad choice of colours.
+I’ve ruined great ideas and illustrations because of a bad choice of colours.
 But luckily, over the years, I’ve found my workflow that helps me a lot to deal with colours.

 How do you guys deal with colours?
 Are they important in your working process?

 As always, I would love to hear your comments about it!